Has someone ever laughed at you, yet you're clueless as to why?

 My friend was not a pastor, nor is he today.
 He was a follower of Jesus.
 He has remained faithful and still follows Jesus.
 Though we are separated by a few thousand miles and time, we're fellow disciples of Jesus who disciple others.

-...we're fellow disciples of Jesus who disciple others
+All believers are to be fellow disciples of Jesus who disciple others

 Everybody's got an opinion

 Recently, I read and reposted an article written by Seth Barnes.
-I saw it in a leaders blog I'm subscribed to and went to his site.
+I saw it on a leaders blog I'm subscribed to and went to his site.
 I'm funny that way, I like to know something about the person writing the article.

 I read and liked the post (appreciated, not just social media "liked" it), so I reposted it.
 I also read some of the comments.
-Several people also appreciated his article, but quite a few took exception with it.
+Several people also appreciated his article, but quite a few took exception to it.
 They thought he should include their view of discipleship.

 Here's the thing.
 It's easy to have an opinion, but opinions are cheap and not always true.
 The question is— If you think discipleship is important, are you doing it?